gyanac/QuLab/content/news/iScience/index.md

 ---
-title: "October 2021: Study of neurovascular coupling by using mesoscopic and microscopic imaging by Congping and co-authors is published by iScience.
+title: "October 2021: Study of neurovascular coupling using mesoscopic and microscopic imaging by Congping and co-authors is accepted for publication in iScience.
 Congratulations, Congping!"

 event:
 event_url: